 The design tip resistance is established by means of the best-fit line in the data.
 A linear model is fitted to the data for each layer (Figure 4, green line).
-The maximum likelihood estimation (MLE) is used for estimating the parameters of the linear model along with the fitting error (assumed to be normally distributed and un-biased).
+Maximum likelihood estimation (MLE) is used for estimating the parameters of the linear model along with the fitting error (assumed to be normally distributed and un-biased).
 From the MLE method, the standard deviations and correlations of the estimated parameters (Sørensen, 2011) are obtained.
-The linear model is expressed by means of Eq.
-(5) as below:
+The linear model is expressed by means of the following Eq.
+(5):

-$$q_c = X_a z + X_b + \varepsilon , (5)$$
+$$q_c = X_a \, z + X_b + \varepsilon \,, \tag{5}$$

-where $X_a$ , $X_b$ are stochastic variables modelling parameter uncertainty related to the parameters a and b, respectively; $\varepsilon$ is the fitting error; and z is the depth (m).
+where $X_a$ , $X_b$ are stochastic variables modelling parameter uncertainty related to the parameters a and b respectively and $\varepsilon$ is the fitting error while z is the depth in meters.
 Table 2 shows a summary of the fitting parameters.

-The residuals are then plotted to check the assumption of the normality of the model error.
+The residuals are then plotted to check the assumption of the normality of model error.
 For the first layer (Figure 5.a), the distribution of the residual is slightly skewed to the right.
 This means that the trend line underrepresents the tip resistance due to the presence of high peeks at the boundary layer.
-For the second layer (Figure 5.b), a normal distribution about the zero mean is visible, implying that a better fit is achieved.
+For the second layer (Figure 5.b), a normal distribution about the 0 mean is visible, implying that a better fit is achieved.